nbarc888/504_final/prototype/flask_deploy_directions.md

-At this Current time(12/17/25 8pm EST): GCP VM is non-functional due to issues with deploying flask app
+At this Current time(12/17/25 8:30pm EST): GCP VM is now functional with deploying flask app

 However when running the Python Script in VS Code Terminal, code is functional and able to launch flash app and connect to Bucket.